danjwaters/CleaningData/README.md

 Download and unzip the data to your current working directy

+Execute the run_analysis.R

-The run_analysis.R script modifes the supplied data to create two tidy data sets
+When executed, the run_analysis.R script  modifies the supplied data to create two tidy data sets

-The following describes the items are completed in the script:
+The following describes the items that are completed in the script:

 Creates the HumanActivityTidyDataset by completing: